 Utah’s diverse population offers immense benefits to the businesses operating across the state.
 One study by the Boston Consulting Group found that companies with a diverse workforce and increased innovation generated 19% more revenue than companies with lower diversity scores.

 “There is no doubt we are stronger as a state when we embrace our differences and use our diversity as an asset.” —Utah Governor Spencer Cox

 Building belonging is just as important as building diverse teams.
 EDCUtah heard from Utah employers throughout the state – large and small, across industries and geographies – that fostering belonging for employees and their families is an increasingly important priority.

-This toolkit, created jointly by EDCUtah and the Center for Economic Opportunity and Belonging (CEOB), is full of tested and proven practices for building cultures of belonging in the workplace.
+This toolkit, created jointly by EDCUtah and the Center for Economic Opportunity & Belonging (The Center), is full of tested and proven practices for building cultures of belonging in the workplace.

 Are you ready to build a culture of belonging in your organization?
 Download the toolkit designed specifically for Utah employers.